brian-mwangi-kamau/BursaryApplications/README.md

 Go forth and build software that'll solve problems!

 # Disclaimer
-This project is not an open source project, and nor is it open for recreation.
+This project is neither an open source project, nor is it open for recreation.
-Do not clone this project to your local environment, and do not recreate it and ditribute it.
+Do not clone this project to your local environment, and do not recreate and distribute it.